“This is a beautiful city, worthy that one moves a thousand miles to see it.”. Thus said Torquato Tasso, speaking of Mantua.

 Following the Rio, a river that crosses Mantua in several points, along the path to Palazzo Te you will first arrive at the Loggia delle Pescherie.
 We are in one of the most characteristic corners of Mantua, an ideal glimpse for a photo but which over the centuries has played a fundamental role for the city.
 Here the fish caught in the Po and in the lakes of Mantua arrived, which was then sold in the stalls of the adjacent market.
 Built in 1536 on a project by the architect of Palazzo Te, Giulio Romano, they were dedicated to the fish trade.
 It consisted of two arches with attics built around the medieval bridge that overlooked the Rio.
 Next to it there were also the Beccherie, demolished in 1872.
 Today only a long row of columns with the arcade below remain of that original building, but they are sufficient to create an enchanting scenery, especially at sunset.
 Here on Saturday the Lungorio Farmer’s Market takes place, a must if you are in Mantua on the weekend.

-What to see in Mantua: its hidden treasures.
+What to see in a day trip in Mantua: its hidden treasures.

 Here are some gems for those who want to know unusual stages compared to traditional ones.